Not just a pretty resume

 4. Why did you choose graphic design as a profession?

 Employers ask this because they want to know who they’re working with.
 Talking points include your education, personal experience, and motivation behind working for the industry.
-Perhaps you could share how your penchant for doodling carried on well into your twenties so you decided to take a course in design or simply that you want to make the world more beautiful or user-friendly, one design at a time.
+Perhaps you could share how your penchant for doodling carried on well into adulthood so you decided to take a course in design or simply that you want to make the world more beautiful or user-friendly, one design at a time.

 Tip: Gauge how informal or formal the workplace appears to be (you can usually tell through researching the place) or how much you’d like to disclose to your interviewer.